 VP of Marketing

-SOX is short for the Sarbanes-Oxley Act of 2002, which itself is short for the Corporate and Auditing Accountability, Responsibility and Transparency Act.
-Around the turn of the century when the Enrons of the world were being swept up in accounting scandals, this piece of legislation was how Congress reacted.
-It essentially set standards for governance and accountability for public (and, to an extent, private) companies, specifically regarding financial data.
+SOX stands for the Sarbanes-Oxley Act of 2002.
+This in itself is short for the Corporate and Auditing Accountability, Responsibility and Transparency Act.
+Around the turn of the century, large corporations like Enron were being swept up in financial scandals.

-As Salesforce’s functions expand and evolve to various pricing and finance functions, SOX legislation can come into play if a Salesforce client is audited – for a variety of reasons.
+Salesforce’s functions are expanding and evolving to various pricing and finance functions.
+That means SOX legislation can come into play if a Salesforce client is audited.

-The SOX Act of 2002 enacted punishments for any company that committed fraud or did not properly maintain records and disclosures, and ushered in higher standards for security around data and tightening internal access to financial records.
+The SOX Act of 2002 enacted penalties for any company that committed fraud or did not properly maintain records and disclosures.
+It also established higher standards for security around data and tightening internal access to financial records.

-In addition to required executive responsibility and enhanced financial disclosures, auditors want to see that companies have internal controls around data access, data security, data backup and change management.
+Now, auditors want to see required executive responsibility and enhanced financial disclosures.
+They also check that companies have internal controls around data access, security, and backup, as well as change management.

-The explosion of “clicks, not code” has caused auditors to rethink how it views Salesforce and what is in scope for an audit (hint: they’re not just looking at metadata and code changes anymore).
-Proper oversight is sometimes not enough when it comes to an audit—you need to make sure your company can demonstrate compliance end-to-end.
+Proper oversight is sometimes not enough when it comes to an audit.
+Instead, you need to make sure your company can demonstrate compliance end-to-end.

-CPQ apps store data regarding pricing, discounts, rules for discounting, etc. Auditors will be interested in seeing what controls are in place for any changes to that data.
-If someone changes the price of a product or an advanced approval rule, auditors want to see that change was approved, tracked, and there was proper delegation of duties.
+Let’s say someone changes the price of a product or an advanced approval rule.
+Auditors want to see that change was approved and tracked—all with proper delegation of duties.
 If you can’t show that it was, you have a problem.